hapsdoifh/ECE298A-Sense-Amp-Project/docs/Design_Doc.md

 We initially tried to maximize the gain of the amplifier, but that reduced the bandwidth.
 After learning that the differential input from the bitline would already be fairly high, and that we will be feeding the final output through a CMOS buffer.
 We increased the tail current to improve the bandwidth of the amplifier

+We set the Length of all the transistors to be the minimum allowed by DRC.
+For the PMOS pair, the width affect the Vout's bias, we experimented with width such that the output swings are centered around 0.9V given 0.9V at the inputs
+For the input NMOS, a higher width increased the transconductance and improves the speed of the amplifier, thus we selected highest values possible that fit within our footprint
+For the back-to-back inverters, higher Widths allows for better rise and fall speeds, but Wn/Wp also affected the switching point of the inverteres.
+So we selected highest widths possible given our footprint and experimented to find Wn/Wp that switches at 0.9V

 #### Tail Voltage Calculations:
 $$\frac{V_{DD} - V_G}{R} = \left[ \frac{1}{2} k_n (V_G - V_{th})^2 \right]$$